pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_faq.adoc.md

 # FAQ

+## Python bindings FAQ

+-   Q: IDE support with Visual Studio Code / Visual studio does autocomplete my code (i.e. it does not find the stubs):

+It may take some time for Visual Studio code to find the stubs.
+You can try to change the setting \"python.languageServer\" to \"default\", and then change it back to \"pylance\".
+This might speed up the process a bit.

+-   Q: Editable mode does not work

+You should upgrade pip: `pip install -U pip`

-## FAQ: high-DPI with ImGui
+## High-DPI with ImGui

 A high-DPI screen could have a `physical pixel` resolution of 3840x2160, but on this screen the OS will display widgets with a scaling factor of 200%, so that widgets do not look too small on it.

 Special care must be taken in order to correctly handle screen with high-DPI within ImGui.
 The solutions will differ greatly depending on the platform.

-This document tries to be a complement to [the related ImGui FAQ article](https://github.com/ocornut/imgui/blob/master/docs/FAQ.md#q-how-should-i-handle-dpi-in-my-application)
+This FAQ article tries to be a complement to [the related ImGui FAQ article](https://github.com/ocornut/imgui/blob/master/docs/FAQ.md#q-how-should-i-handle-dpi-in-my-application)

 ::: note
-This article deals with standard ImGui applications. `HelloImGui` and `Dear ImGui Bundle` provides a [dedicated additional API ](https://github.com/pthom/hello_imgui/blob/master/src/hello_imgui/dpi_aware.h).
+This article is targeted to standard ImGui applications. `HelloImGui` and `Dear ImGui Bundle` provides a [dedicated additional API ](https://github.com/pthom/hello_imgui/blob/master/src/hello_imgui/dpi_aware.h).
 :::

 ### macOS